Agoric/documentation/main/guides/orchestration/txvsportfolio.md

 # Transactional vs. Portfolio Contracts

-In Agoric Orchestration, **transactional contracts** and **portfolio contracts** serve distinct use cases.
+Agoric Orchestration supports both **transactional contracts** for single interactions and **portfolio contracts** for rich, persistent user positions.
+The [send-anywhere contract](./contract-walkthroughs/send-anywhere) is typical of transactional contracts: each offer is an independent interaction.
+[auto-stake-it](https://github.com/Agoric/agoric-sdk/blob/master/packages/orchestration/src/examples/auto-stake-it.contract.js) is typical of portfolio contracts: users have long-lived state.
 This section explains their differences and provides examples from real contracts.

 | **Characteristic**        | **Transactional Contracts**   | **Portfolio Contracts**          |
 | :------------------------ | :---------------------------- | :------------------------------- |